-If the product is being purchased through funds from DFG, a registered charity or by a family who are paying for it themselves, VAT will not be charged.
+If the product is being purchased for a disabled person through funds from DFG, a registered charity or by a family who are paying for it themselves, VAT will not be charged.

 We hope this information is helpful.
 If you want to know where to start please don’t hesitate to Contact Us.